Mnoble-19/Mnoble-19/README.md

 ### Hi there🤓
- 🔭 I’m a second year computer science student currently working as a mobile developer in Flutter...
+ 🔭 I’m a third year computer science student currently working as a mobile developer in Flutter...

  I'm very passionate about solving problems using technology as a tool.